oracle-livelabs/converged/microservices-cicd/jenkins-oke-int/jenkins-oke-int.md

 As this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.**

-**Please fork or copy the microservices repository into your own GitHub account before continuing https://github.com/oracle/microservices-datadriven**.
+> **Note:** As this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must use your own GitHub account to run it.
+Please fork or copy the microservices repository into your own GitHub account before continuing https://github.com/renagranat/microservices-datadriven**.

 ## Task 1: Configure Jenkins Pipeline